 February: Spain: Madrid, meeting Redang and SirRichard Toledo.

 the Amish settlement of Kalona

-May: London for an historical exploration and a couple of fun VT meetings.
+May: London for a couple of fun VT meetings.

 Varenna , Lecco

-August: a truly wonderful trip to the wild, empty Shetland Isles
+August: A wonderful trip to the wild, empty Shetland Isles

 Sumburgh, Scalloway, St Ninian's Isle, Lunna, Tingwall, Trondra island, Sullom Voe, Eshaness and